Open Studies Classes

-Most open studies classes are held once-a-week for two hours over 10 or 20 weeks.
+Most Open Studies classes are held once-a-week for two hours over 8 to 22 weeks.
 To get the most out of each class, try to set aside some time every week, two to three hours on average for the duration of the course, to look over the topics covered during class meetings, to attempt exercises suggested by your tutor or to complete assignments for assessment.

 As well as satisfactory completion of assignments, regular attendance is required for students to gain academic credit.

 A minimum of 70% attendance is expected (for a 22 week class such as a language class, this means attending at least 16 out of 22 class meetings).

 If absence or late arrival is anticipated, please notify your tutor.
 If you complete assignments for your class(es) satisfactorily but are unable to attend 70% of class meetings, by keeping the tutor informed, a record of 'justified absence' can be recorded.
 This will not normally prevent you from gaining academic credit for the class.

 We appreciate that people can have many demands on their time.
 If you have difficulties in attending the class regularly, or in completing the coursework by the due date, wherever possible consult your class tutor or speak to the Community Engagement Manager.